huggingface/candle/candle-book/src/guide/mnist/training.md

 }
 ```

-First lets create a function on our model class called `new` to accept a `VarBuilder` and initalize the model.
-We use `VarBuilder::pp` to "push prefix" so that the first layer weights are `first.weight` and`first.bias`, and the second layer weights are `second.weight` and `second.bias`.
+Next, let's implement a `new` method for our model class to accept a `VarBuilder` and initialize the model.
+We use `VarBuilder::pp` to "push prefix" so that the parameter names are organized hierarchically: the first layer weights as `first.weight` and `first.bias`, and the second layer weights as `second.weight` and `second.bias`.

 ```rust
 impl Model {